 Physicists believe that there were equal amounts of matter and antimatter in the early history of the universe – so how did the antimatter vanish?

 Physicists from Brookhaven National Laboratory and the University of Kansas suggest that a stream of matter was being created by the three particles as they decayed just after the Big Bang.
-They further note, reports Science X, “that a lot of those particles that made up that matter would meet with antimatter particles, resulting in the annihilation of both.
+They further noted, reported Science X: “that a lot of those particles that made up that matter would meet with antimatter particles, resulting in the annihilation of both.
 If this went on for a length of time, most of the antimatter in the universe would have disappeared.
 But there would have been enough matter generated by the Higgs Troika remaining to comprise all the baryonic matter observed in the universe today.”

 For the scenario to work, the researchers noted, there would have to have been two as-yet undiscovered Higgs particles, in addition the one identified in 2012 that would have required high enough energies to generate matter when they decayed.
 Also, the time frame during which the antimatter was being lost would have been short, before the four energy forces split into their natural states.

-Wang’s paper outlines a method to directly detect particles from the ‘dark world’ using the Large Hadron Collider.
+Wang’s paper outlined a method to directly detect particles from the ‘dark world’ using the Large Hadron Collider.
 Until now we’ve only been able to make indirect measurements and simulations, such as the visualization of dark matter.